 “He’s always very quick and clear to air that,” says Sarah Lynn.
 “But there’s not too many disagreements really.
 I think it’s more of a guidance than anything else.
 It’s more keeping me seeing things in the bigger picture.”

-Alana agrees: “He doesn’t outright say no. But often he’ll say, ‘I’m opposing you’ to check your argument and then he goes, ‘OK, do it!'”
+Alana agreed: “He doesn’t outright say no. But often he’ll say, ‘I’m opposing you’ to check your argument and then he goes, ‘OK, do it!'”

 You’ll have the most stressful December after winning